tarantool/sharded-queue/README.md

     ...
 })
 ```
+3. Enable the `sharded_queue.storage` role on all storage nodes.
+Be careful,
+   there should be no replicasets with `cartridge.roles.vshard-storage` role,
+   but without the `sharded_queue.storage` role.
-3. Queue API will be available on all nodes where sharded_queue.api is enabled
+4. Queue API will be available on all nodes where the `sharded_queue.api` role
+   is enabled.

 ## Usage as a ready-to-deploy service